 However, tracking your freight shipment can also help you prepare for any delays you might encounter.
 Freight shipment tracking can show you any obstacles along the way.

 The data provided by a carrier or freight partner’s TMS is accurate.
-The information comes from advanced software systems, which reduces human error and provides precise figures.
+The information comes from advanced software systems, which reduce human error and provide precise figures.
 Shippers can count on the accuracy of shipment tracking when working with a carrier with the right systems in place.

 Updates shippers might receive from their transport partner’s TMS might include: